izica/phalcon-validation/README.md

 ### Notice
 [https://docs.phalconphp.com/3.4/en/api/phalcon_validation_validator_numericality]
-$arOptions which passed in static functions, for example statice numeric($arOptions), used as params for new Numericality($arOptions);
+$arOptions which passed in static functions, for example static numeric($arOptions), used as params for new Numericality($arOptions);

 You can use it like this